 Affiliate links on Android Authority may earn us a commission.
 Learn more.

-Meta Quest 3: Specs, price, release date, and everything we know so far
+Meta Quest 3: Specs, price, release date, and everything else you need to know

-Original article: It feels like the Meta Quest 2 has been around for ages.
+It feels like the Meta Quest 2 has been around for ages.
 In fact, the VR headset has been out for long enough that it even went through a mid-cycle rebrand, going from the Oculus Quest 2 to the Meta Quest 2.
-Even though it has only been available for three years — launched back in late 2020 — the hardware has started growing long in the tooth.
-As such, it’s time for the headset’s successor to take its place — the Meta Quest 3.
-Now that Meta has officially announced the Quest 3, here’s everything you need to know about the new VR hardware.
+But now, it’s time for the headset to pass the torch and make way for its successor.
+Meta has now officially launched the Meta Quest 3, and here’s everything you need to know about the new VR hardware.

 Meta Quest 3: Release date, price, and availability

-Earlier this year, Mark Rabkin told The Verge that the company is developing two other headsets in addition to the one we know about.
-One of those devices was described as a more affordable Quest 3 variant internally known as Ventura, expected to launch in 2024.
-So if $499 is a little too rich for your blood, it may be in your best interest to wait a year and hope that Meta releases this cheaper model.
+In early 2023, Mark Rabkin told The Verge that the company is developing two other headsets in addition to the one launched today.
+One of those devices was described as a more affordable Quest 3 variant internally known as Ventura, which is expected to launch in 2024.

 Meta Quest 3: Specs

-Meta didn’t exactly go into detail about the specs of the Quest 3.
-It only provided vague descriptions such as having “our highest resolution display and pancake optics” and featuring a “next-generation Snapdragon chipset.”
-However, it did confirm the optic profile is 40% slimmer, and the controllers have TruTouch haptics.
-Since we don’t have much to go on yet, we’ll have to rely on what we’ve heard from leaks and interviews.
+Meta describes the Quest 3 as having “our highest resolution display and pancake optics” and featuring a “next-generation Snapdragon chipset.”
+The optic profile is also reportedly 40% slimmer, and the controllers have TruTouch haptics.

-Something else we learned from leaks is that the Qualcomm chip could be a Snapdragon XR2 Gen 2.
-If you’re familiar with mobile processors, this chip is essentially a variant of the Snapdragon 8 Gen 2 — the latest chip from Qualcomm running on this year’s most powerful phones.
-This would be the biggest improvement of all, as the Quest 2 runs on an XR2 Gen 1, the equivalent of a Snapdragon 865 chip — think of the Samsung Galaxy S20.
+As for that Snapdragon chip, the Quest 3 has a Snapdragon XR2 Gen 2.
+If you’re familiar with mobile processors, this chip is essentially a variant of the Snapdragon 8 Gen 2 — Qualcomm’s 2023 flagship mobile chip running on 2023’s most powerful phones.
+This is the biggest improvement of all, as the Quest 2 runs on an XR2 Gen 1, the equivalent of a Snapdragon 865 chip — think of the Samsung Galaxy S20.
+Meta says this SoC doubles the graphic processing power of the Quest 2.

-In July, the Touch Plus controllers received approval from the FCC.
-In the listing, it was confirmed that these controllers will use one AA battery each.
+As for the controllers, the Touch Plus controllers use one AA battery each.
 It was also confirmed that the controllers will use the same 2.4 GHz wireless spectrum as Meta’s previous controllers.

 Meta Quest 3: Features

 Like its predecessor, the Meta Quest 3 is an all-in-one headset.
 This means everything you need is inside the headset; no need for cables or to connect with a console or computer.
+However, it will also be a mixed-reality device like Apple’s Vision Pro.
 This generation of the Quest has been fitted with a number of features like hand tracking, full-color passthrough, and plenty more.
 We’ll break down all of these features for you, starting with the design.

 From a side-by-side comparison, it’s easy to tell just how much thinner the new system is.
-Along with that thinness, it’s also said to be noticeably lighter, which is good because weight is important for a device you wear on your face.
+Along with that thinness, it is noticeably lighter, which is good because weight is important for a device you wear on your face.
 Although it may be thinner and lighter, the Quest 3 does borrow some of the design philosophy of its predecessor.

 It’s not just the headset that got an update; Meta also gave the controllers a slight redesign.
 The Touch Plus controllers for the Quest 3 no longer have the halo used for tracking and instead rely on in-air hand tracking.
 The company says advances in tracking technology allowed them to do away with the rings to make the controllers more streamlined and ergonomic.
 You can also use the fully self-tracked Touch Pro controllers with the headset.

 If you’re wondering what the depth sensors are for, they’re meant for mixed reality.
-In the report mentioned earlier from The Verge, Rabkin explained that mixed reality is a core focus for the Quest 3.
-Meta’s goal was to make mixed reality “feel better, easier, more natural.”
+Meta’s goal was to make mixed reality “feel better, easier, more natural,” with this iteration of the hardware.

 New games and apps

-The show gave us a look at 25 games that will be coming to the Quest 3.
+Meta had a library of games that were available at launch, with more that arrived shortly after.
 Some of the highlights included Asgard’s Wrath 2, Assassin’s Creed Nexus VR, Stranger Things VR, Silent Slayer: Vault of the Vampire, and Vampire: The Masquerade — Justice.
-Here are the rest of the titles that were announced:
+Here are the rest of the titles that have been announced:

 - Samba de Amigo